BeranLukas/Project-big-repositories-LFS/GIT LFS.md

 # How to clone a Git LFS repository

 If the Git LFS is installed, we can use the well-known command `git clone`.
 If the Git LFS is installed, we can use the well-known command.
 The cloning process goes as usual, but in the end, Git automatically checks out the main branch.
-If any Git LFS file is required to complete the process, it will be downloaded.
+If any LFS file is required to complete the process, it will be downloaded.

-EXAMPLE!
+**EXAMPLE!**

 There is also the command `git lfs clone`.
+It delivers much better performance for a large number of LFS files.
+In this case, Git waits until the whole process is over.
+Followingly, all required files are download altogether at one point in time.
+This approach significantly reduces the number of HTTP requests.

+**EXAMPLE!**

+# How to pull up and check out

+- including also speeding